abiryukov/appneta.github.io/content/download.markdown

 have [AutoGen version 5.16.2][autogen-download], otherwise your [pull requests] will be rejected.

+If you want to help develop Tcpreplay visit our [Developer Wiki][dev-wiki].

 * Download via [GitHub][repo]
  - `git clone https://github.com/appneta/tcpreplay`
 * Or if you plan to contribute someday simply [fork][fork] the [repo][repo] and submit a [pull request][pullreq] when